manjeetsaggi/drupal-6-modules/rsvp/README.txt

 -To add your own images, create a folder sites\default\files\rsvp\images, then copy your images into the folder that you want use as images that are being displayed with your invitation.

+-Each invitation stores its utilized theme, stylesheet file, iconset, images and background.
+Therefore, when you implement new styles, you have to change existing invitations to reflect your new style.

 Terminology:
 -----------------------